 Best Age for Beets: 11 months and older

 Plain (not vanilla) whole-milk yogurt is another protein-rich option for baby—plus, it contains calcium and beneficial live active cultures.
 (Confused as to why yogurt made with cow’s milk is okay for babies, but actual cow’s milk isn’t?
 “Very simply, lactose is already broken down with the culturing of the yogurt, and milk proteins are either removed or limited, so it’s easy for baby to digest,” says Ruggiero.)

 Best Age for Yogurt: Nine months and older

 Believe it or not, many experts love good old-fashioned Cheerios.
 The little O’s in the yellow box are an excellent finger food and a good source of fiber.
 “I don’t think childhood would exist without Cheerios,” says Stern.

 Best Age for Cheerios: Nine months and older

-*Tempted to sweeten up your babe’s bland pear sauce with a touch of honey?
+Tempted to sweeten up baby’s bland pear sauce with a touch of honey?
 Don’t.
 According to Nutrition, “Honey is linked to infant botulism, an illness that can be fatal.”
-The tummies of babies under the age of one simply can’t deactivate the botulism spores that might be in honey, Stern says.
-So avoid this food until your little one has passed her first birthday.
+The tummies of babies under age one simply can’t deactivate the botulism spores that might be in honey, Stern says.
+So avoid this food until baby has passed his or her first birthday.

 Nuts and Peanuts

-*You can introduce small amounts of creamy — not chunky — peanut butter when your child is a year old (try spreading a thin layer on a cracker), but avoid nuts in whole form until age four to prevent choking.
+You can introduce small amounts of creamy—not chunky—peanut butter when your child is one year old (try spreading a thin layer on a cracker), but avoid nuts in whole form until he or she is 4 years old to prevent choking.

 Babies just can’t easily digest cow’s milk, which is one reason why experts recommend waiting until the one-year mark before offering it.